EmanueleCosenza/NN4G/README.md

 - The `data` directory contains MUTAG, NCI1 and IMDB-M, three graph datasets used for model assessment.
 - The `tests` directory contains hyperparameter grids in JSON format.

+## Model implementation
-The class `NN4G` represents the neural network.  inherits from scikit-learn's `BaseEstimator` and therefore it implements its base methods.
+The `Layer` class represents a layer of the neural network.
+Objects of this type are used inside the `NN4G` class to represent hidden layes and output layers.
+Since it inherits from PyTorch's `Module`, `Layer` implements the `forward` method, which computes the layer outputs given its inputs.\
+The `NN4G` class represents a neural network.
+It is both a binary classifier and a multiclassifier.
+The class inherits from scikit-learn's `BaseEstimator` implementing its base methods `get_params` and `set_params`, which respectively get and set the network parameters.
+In order to be a scikit-learn classifier, `NN4G` implements `fit` and `predict`.
+The `fit` method is used to train the network on a training set, optionally using a validation set for the early stopping procedure, while the `predict` method is used to calculate predictions associated to graphs contained in a list.
+The class also implements `score`, which computes the network accuracy on a dataset.
+Each network hyperparameter can be set using `NN4G`'s constructor.\
+The class interface is used by the validation module to do model selection and to assess the model on a dataset.

+## Model selection and model assessment
+The model selection and model assessment procedures are defined inside the `validation.py` module.
+Model selection is implemented inside the `grid_search_cv` function, using k-fold cross validation and grid search for hyperparameter optimization.
+Model assessment is implemented inside the `nested_cross_validation` function, using a nested cross validation procedure.
+While `grid_search_cv` returns the final network trained with the best hyperparameters on the entire input dataset, `nested_cross_validation` returns an estimate of the model performance on a dataset.
+Python's `ProcessPoolExecutor` class is used in both functions to parallelize trainings on multiple CPUs.
+Both functions accept an hyperparameter grid as a Python dictionary.

+## Dataset creation
+Inside the `data.py` module, the `BenchmarkGraphDataset` class represents a graph dataset.
+Its `from_files` method constructs a dataset parsed from files in the format specified in http://graphkernels.cs.tu-dortmund.de.
+A dataset can also be created from an already existing list of graphs and targets.\
+The `Graph` class represents a graph in a graph dataset.
+It extends NetworkX's `DiGraph`, a directed graph.
+Undirected graphs are created adding for each edge u->v of a graph the edge v->u.

+## CLI implementation

 ## Datasets
-The datasets MUTAG, NCI1 and IMDB-M were taken from http://graphkernels.cs.tu-dortmund.de.
+The MUTAG, NCI1 and IMDB-M datasets are all taken from http://graphkernels.cs.tu-dortmund.de.
 MUTAG and NCI1 are both chemical datasets for binary classification, while IMDB-M is a social network dataset for multiclassification.